Posted on August 10 2022

 Look, I am not trying to discourage anyone from selling or buying a used machine.
 I’m sure there are plenty of people who are genuinely happy with their purchase and that’s great!
 My goal here is simply to inform people as some of you seem to have become victims of the tat bro rumor mill and are shelling out your hard earned money for overly used machines.
 If you purchase an “unstamped” machine, you are buying a USED machine and the price should reflect that, and if you are selling one, be honest about it how it’s running, how much use you have on it, and price it accordingly.
 I understand it’s a seller’s market sometimes, just don’t take blatant advantage of your fellow tattooers.
 That’s the kind of shit the interlopers do to our industry and it’s pretty lame.

-As a consequence of this getting way out of control and having so many people getting burned with their instagram buying experiences, I am now being forced to raise my rebuild pricing on any machine not bought by the original purchaser.
+As a consequence of this getting way out of control and having so many people getting burned with their Instagram buying experiences, I am now being forced to not be able to extend my rebuild services to any machine that is bought second hand.
 I have kept very in depth records and will look up purchase information on any rebuild requests I get.
 Sorry to have to do this, but it seems to be the only way to slow this nonsense down and save some people from themselves.
 It is the only thing I can think of to deflate the market on these and bring them back to a realistic price tier.

 With all of the facts I have given, if you are still in the market for a used machine, here are a few common sense questions to ask yourself and possibly the seller so you don’t end up experiencing “unstamped buyer’s fever blues” and can be happy with your purchase: